stonerlab/Stoner-PythonCode/doc/UserGuide/curve_fitting.rst

         Gerneally these follow the :py:func:`scipy.optimize.curve_fit` conventions.
     #.
 They make use of the :py:attr:`Data.setas` attribute to identify data columns containing *x*, *y* and associated uncertainties.
 They
         also probvide a common way to select a subset of data to use for the fitting through the *bounds* keyword argument.
     #.
-They provide a consistent way to add the best fit data as a column(s) to the :py:class:`Data` object and to store the best-fit
+They provide a consistent way to add the best fit data as a column(s) to the :py:class:`Data` object and to stpore the best-fit
         parameters in the metadata for retrieval later.
 Since this is done in a consistent fashion, the package also can probide a
         :py:meth:`Data.annotate_plot` method to diisplay the fitting parameters on a plot of the data.